adnangazi/alpha-notary/README.md

 ## FAQ
 #### What is Lite mode?
-Lite mode switches to a lighter Smart Contract, which avoids monitoring your transactions: all the prime functionalities are mantained, just you can't see your actions log for more operational speed and less transactions costs.
+Lite mode switches to a lighter Smart Contract, which avoids monitoring your transactions: all the prime functionalities are maintained, just you can't see your actions log for more operational speed and less transactions costs.

 #### What is Full mode?
 Full mode is the default one and it switches to a heavier Smart Contract, which monitors your transactions so you can see your actions log for tracking and controlling the correctness of your authentication process work flow.